erigones/esdc-docs/user-guide/install/before.rst

     .. note:: Some Intel® processors, which are using the C-States feature can cause an error that may seriously endanger correct functioning of a compute node.
 The error is treated in the system, but you are advised to disable C-States in the BIOS configuration.

-- Disable USB 3 support.
+- Disable USB 3 support if you cannot boot from the USB stick.

-    .. warning:: Currently, USB version 3 is not supported and must be disabled, otherwise the operating system initialization may fail.
+    .. warning:: USB version 3 is supported but on some hardware it may cause the operating system initialization to fail.

 - Enable legacy boot support.

-    .. warning:: UEFI boot is not supported at the moment.
+    .. warning:: UEFI boot is not currently supported.

 .. _ipmi_over_lan: